Lobo (character): Powers and abilities

-He is a formidable combatant with expertise in multiple forms of armed and unarmed combat.
+He is a combatant with expertise in multiple forms of armed and unarmed combat.
 His favorite weapon is a large titanium alloy chain with a large gutting hook connected at the end, often referred to as "the garrote", that he keeps wrapped around his right wrist.
 At times, he also uses high-grade explosives, edged weapons and advanced firearms.

 Despite his violent and loutish nature, Lobo seems to have a genius-level intellect in matters of destruction and violence.
 He can create complex virulent agents and the corresponding antidotes.
 In one version of his backstory, he released such a plague on Czarnia as a school science project.
 This resulted in the deaths of the entire population in the span of one week, he then proceeded to give himself an "A".
 His vehicle, some sort of space-faring motorcycle (the "Space Hog"), often accompanies him.
 It is of his own design and, despite its size, it is capable of extended and speedy travel throughout space.
 Further, it protects those in its immediate vicinity from the hazards of space and somehow permits the ability to breathe and speak.
 He was also able to scavenge parts from a destroyed time hopper and attach them to his own bike, producing a working time machine.
 Lobo is fluent in many alien languages (according to Lobo, 17,897) and extremely knowledgeable in the locations and cultures of worlds without external references.
 Lobo is known for his awkward behavior and love for cigars.
 He was once known to destroy an entire planet for not finding the cigar of his liking.

-It is not fully known the extent to which his powers are common for his race or unique to him.
+It is not fully known if the extent of his powers is common for his race or unique to him.
 In the miniseries The Last Czarnian and elsewhere, it is stated that the cloning and healing abilities are traits possessed by all Czarnians, as is the apparent ability to survive in the vacuum of space.
 Before the reboot, Lobo was granted a Red Lantern Power Ring by Atrocitus during the "Brightest Day" storyline.